-Maryland to get less vaccine doses than expected this week, Hogan says
+Maryland to get fewer vaccine doses than expected this week, Hogan says

 As Hogan on Wednesday celebrated the opening of the FEMA-run site in Greenbelt, where 3,000 shots per day will be administered, he received an unexpected rebuke from Greenbelt Mayor Colin Byrd.

-Byrd expressed gratitude to the federal government for opening the site — where 65 percent of shots will be reserved for Prince Georgians — and sharply rebuked Hogan for what he called one of the most inequitable vaccine rollouts in the country and “chosen on many occasions to scapegoat of color across the state as people who simply do not want the vaccine.”
+Byrd expressed gratitude to the federal government for opening the site — where 65 percent of shots will be reserved for Prince Georgians — and sharply criticized Hogan for what he called one of the most inequitable vaccine rollouts in the country, saying that Hogan had “chosen on many occasions to scapegoat people of color across the state as people who simply do not want the vaccine.”

-“Nothing could be further from the truth,” he said, adding that scores of people of color have struggled to secure appointments and noting that Prince George’s continues to have the lowest vaccination rates in the state.
+“Nothing could be further from the truth,” Byrd said, adding that scores of people of color have struggled to secure appointments and noting that Prince George’s County continues to have the lowest vaccination rates in the state.

 Byrd, who has led the city of 23,000 since 2019, also levied criticism against County Executive Angela D. Alsobrooks (D) for reopening its schools, despite some opposition from teachers.